4d/docs/website/translated_docs/es/REST/manData.md

 You can apply this technique to:

 - Dataclasses (all or a collection of entities in a dataclass)
-- Specific entities
+- Entidades específicas
-- Entity sets
+- Conjuntos de entidades

 #### Ejemplo con una dataclass